• Skip to primary navigation

 green salad tossed in French dressing with added toasted nuts, herb flowers and wild strawberries

-What is a Green Salad Made Of in France?
+What Does a Green Salad Include?

 For the best green salad, choose from your favourite, fresh and seasonal green lettuce leaves.
 Here are just some: iceberg, gem, lamb's lettuce, baby spinach and pea shoots.
 If you like your leaves with a more sharp, peppery taste, go for watercress, arugula or rocket.
 Would you believe the French adore slightly bitter Dandelion leaves (known as 'pissenlit')?